tweetium/tweeter-infra/README.md

 Also requires Docker installed, see: https://docs.docker.com/v17.09/engine/installation/.

-All commands to interact with the infrastructure require that you build and connect to the docker-compose configuration located at the top-level of the project.
+All commands to interact with the infrastructure (except for spinning up the infrastructure locally) require that you build and connect to the docker-compose configuration located at the top-level of the project.
 ```
 # Start the docker-compose environment
 docker-compose up -d